tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 ### Compound Device Identifier computation

 The CDI is computed in one of two ways.
+In both of them the Unique Device Secret is used as a key in the BLAKE2s hash function.

 1. CDI is a result of a hash of the Unique Device Secret, a domain byte with the measured-id bit cleared, the digest of the entire